PrismLibrary/Prism-Documentation/docs/getting-started/productivity-tools.md

 - Prism Blank App - this is a project template that essentially creates a new WPF shell application.
 It will have a basic bootstrapper that is responsible for initializing the app, and showing the shell.
 It will have a MainWindow and a MainWindowViewModel located in the Views and ViewModels folders respectively.
 - Prism Module - this project template will add a new project to your solution that will act as a Prism module.
 It will have a class defined that implements IModule with two empty folders for your Views and ViewModels.

-Use the new WPF project wizard to choose your container and no longer have to worry about brinign in the correct Nuget packages.
+Use the new WPF project wizard to choose your container and no longer have to worry about bringing in the correct Nuget packages.

 ![WPF Project Wizard](images/wpf-project-wizard.png)